wrobins/cordova-plugin-msal/README.md

 If you aren't using AzureADMyOrg as one of your authorities, you can omit TENANT_ID, and if you're only building for iOS, you can omit KEY_HASH, but you really need to provide CLIENT_ID.
 ### If you're using a CLI:
 <pre>
-cordova plugin add path/to/msal-plugin --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
+cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
 </pre>
 ### If you're using OutSystems
 Be sure to grab a release tagged with OutSystems-*.
 I have a separate branch for OutSystems because as of this writing, MABS (MABS 6.x) does not support AndroidX features, which are now a standard part of the Android MSAL library.
 I had to do some finagling with a custom build of the library with AndroidX features stripped out to avoid getting an error trying to build it with MABS.